The Myth and Magic of Misery Mountain: A Diving Report

 The ascent was… sporty.
 ‘Member how we agreed to not use scooters on our ascent?
 Also, that it was super important we stay on the anchor line so we didn’t surface in open water with no boat around?

 Well, the thing about this pinnacle is all the water moving through Resurrection Bay hits this underwater mountain in the middle of the bay, and then swirls up in a vortex around it.
 The second we left the bottom, the ocean was determined to rip us off our surface reference.
-When we got to 70 ft and did our gas switch, it became evident it was impossible to swim against the current, and holding the anchor chain was out of the question, as it was twisting and leaping in the water.
+When we got to 70 ft and did our gas switch, it became evident it was impossible to swim against the current, and holding the anchor chain was out of the question, as it was twisting and leaping like it was possessed.

 We spent the next 35 minutes getting buffeted around by currents, surge, you name it.
 The entirety of our deco was a constant challenge to hold our stops while staying on the anchor chain.
 The ocean refused to make up its mind, and one second we’d be getting pulled away from the chain, and the next we’d be getting pushed back towards the bottom.
 At 40 ft, we could see the silhouette of the boat smashing into the water, and left the line, using the pitching hull as our reference.